-Overall, I think SAM is one of the top AppDynamics competitors on the market in 2020.
+Overall, I think SAM is one of the top AppDynamics competitors on the market.
 This tool has a reputation for its user-friendliness, but still offers an impressive range of advanced features.
 This gives it the edge over AppDynamics, which is often reported as having a steep learning curve.
 SAM comes with ample vendor support, with an active forum of loyal users ready to answer any questions you might have, and 24/7 support technician availability for one year with a new license or active maintenance.
 AppDynamics also offers support, available through the AppDynamics community or by contacting one of their technical support agents 24/7.
 You can access a 30-day free trial of SAM here.

 Dynatrace is another popular AppDynamics alternative, delivering both infrastructure and application performance monitoring capabilities.
 Dynatrace is an all-in-one tool that provides advanced visibility, supported by artificial intelligence (AI).
 Like AppDynamics, Dynatrace offers an impressive level of automation, helping teams save time and resources, in addition to providing better business outcomes.